Article 2 of 6 · Cyclist's guide

 The traditional advice is every 300 km on the road, but the latest top-tier hot waxes have rewritten the rules.
 Here's what your re-wax interval really depends on — and why the chain itself is a poor judge of when it needs help.

-The honest answer is: it depends on three things — the wax product you use, the conditions you ride in (road, gravel, MTB, indoor), and the weather (dry or wet).
+The honest answer is: it depends on three main things — the wax product you use, the conditions you ride in (road, gravel, MTB, indoor), and the weather (dry or wet).

 The traditional, conservative advice — every ~300 km on the road.
 ZFC's main test protocol uses 300 km as the assumed re-application interval1, and ZFC's historical data shows that re-waxing more frequently (every 150–200 km) can extend total chain life versus stretching to 400–500 km1.